Bash-it/bash-it/README.md

 1. Check a clone of this repo: `git clone --depth=1 https://github.com/Bash-it/bash-it.git ~/.bash_it`
 2. Run `~/.bash_it/install.sh` (it automatically backs up your `~/.bash_profile` or `~/.bashrc`, depends on your OS)
-3. Edit your modified config (`~/.bash_profile` or `~/.bashrc`) file in order to customize bash it.
+3. Edit your modified config (`~/.bash_profile` or `~/.bashrc`) file in order to customize Bash it.

-**NOTE:**
-The install script will also prompt you asking if you use [Jekyll](https://github.com/mojombo/jekyll).
-This is to set up the `.jekyllconfig` file, which stores info necessary to use the Jekyll plugin.

-**INSTALL OPTIONS:**
-The install script can take the following options:

-* `--all`: Enable all aliases, plugins and completions.
-* `--none`: Don't enable any aliases, plugins or completions.

-If none of these parameters is provided, the install script will ask the user.
+4. Check out available aliases, completions and plugins and enable the ones you want to use (see the next section for more details).

+Bash it only enables a sane default set of functionality to keep your shell lean and to avoid issues with missing dependencies.
+Feel free to enable the tools you want to use after the installation.

 ## Help Screens